 So if you have a theory for your audience and you have a solution outlined on a landing page, you’re ready to buy Google Search ads now and test those ideas, right?

 Google clicks are pretty expensive.
 I’ve run a few million dollars of performance marketing over the last 4 years, and Google is usually the second most expensive source of traffic (LinkedIn is usually higher).

-Those clicks, especially in your early research days, aren’t going to make you any money, so you might as well lose as little as possible when you’re learning.
+Those clicks, especially in your early research days, aren’t going to make you any money.
+You might as well lose as little as possible when you’re learning.

-Once you’ve run enough tests to learn your audience and what they’re looking for, the lessons that apply on social media platforms will also apply on Google Search.
+Once you’ve run enough tests to learn your audience and what they’re want, the lessons that apply on social media platforms also apply on Google Search.

-Google Keyword Planner is one of the best competitive research tools out there, and too many people sleep on how it can be used to make all of their other advertising work better.
+Google Keyword Planner is one of the best competitive research tools out there.
+Too many people sleep on how it can be used to make all of their other advertising work better.